Chris0King/phrasing-break-assessment/README.md

 Score range: 1-3

 - 3: the utterance of the sentence is fluent and all phrase breaks are reasonable
-- 2: the utterance of the sentence is fluent and there is no pause in all phrase break
+- 2: the utterance of the sentence is fluent and there is no pause in all phrase breaks
-- 1: some phrase breaks in the sentence are inappropriate which influence the understanding of sentence
+- 1: some phrase breaks in the sentence are inappropriate which influence the understanding of the sentence
 ### single-break-level
 Assess each individual phrasing breaks in the sentence.